betaflight/config/README.md

 ### TIMER_MAP

-The `TIMER_MAP` define sets up the timers default settings, as adjusted but the `timer` and `dma` commands in CLI.
+The `TIMER_MAP` define sets up the timers default settings, as adjusted with the `timer` and `dma` commands in CLI.
 The problem is there are some magic numbers (index entries), that need to be known.

 You can activate the `timer map` CLI command (by compiling with `USE_TIMER_MAP_PRINT` defined i.e. `"EXTRA_FLAGS=-DUSE_TIMER_MAP_PRINT"`).